Vince McMahon: Reaction to later career and controversies

+Friendships and influence

 The Undertaker has praised McMahon, referring to Vince as "a caring human being, not the monster that people think that he is, I've never taken for granted the special opportunity he gave me, If Vince feels like there's still something there, I have a place on the roster, then I had no problem doing it".
 Jim Ross has stated that "People misunderstand Mr. McMahon and Vince McMahon.
 It's a lot easier to bitch at somebody and knock them as Mr. McMahon than understand the human being that is Vince McMahon."

 Drew McIntyre, Kurt Angle, Dwayne Johnson and John Cena praise him as being a father figure to them.
-Stone Cold Steve Austin says that he loves and respects McMahon, despite a previous acrimonious relationship at times.
+Steve Austin says that he loves and respects McMahon, despite a previous acrimonious relationship at times.
 Chris Jericho has praised McMahon stating "he's set in his ways of doing things and they're very successful", while Seth Rollins praised his ideas and longevity and Roman Reigns described him as a "provider and a protector" and said that he and his coworkers are grateful for him.

+In popular culture

 On September 25, 2024, Netflix released a documentary series detailing aspects of McMahon's legacy, including his business impact and controversies, titled Mr. McMahon.